Spnetic-5/clarifAI/README.md

  * https://www.gutenberg.org/cache/epub/5200/pg5200.txt

 ### ⚡ Applications:
  * This project predicts the next possible word based on the input provided by the user.
-This project supports English as well as      Hinglish language.
+This project supports English as well as Hindi language.

+## 🔮 Future Scope:
+* We could add an autocorrect feature like Grammarly.
+* Try to improve our LSTM model to maximize the results for the word /phrase prediction.
+* We could also implement an app where one can write an application letter and the app will predict the next appropriate words according to the subject of the letter.

 ### 👩‍💻 Contributors:
  * [Saurabh Suresh Powar](https://github.com/Spnetic-5)